interchainio/funding/engineering_and_product.md

 - IBC
     - Protocol formalization
     - Implementation in other languages
-    - Light clients for various consensus engines
+    - Clients for other consensus algorithms in the IBC-compatible interface
+    - Application-layer protocol specifications & implementations

 - Pegs to other networks
     - Ethereum, Bitcoin, ZCash, Tezos, etc.